05 Oct How Do Property Taxes Work?

 Buyers should be aware that the assessed value of real property is adjusted upon change of ownership to an amount that is presumed by law to be equal to the purchase price of the property.
 However, that presumption may be rebutted by the tax assessor and a higher value assessed where the assessor can establish the higher value by a preponderance of the evidence using accepted methods of valuation.
 Also, under certain circumstances, the construction of new improvements to an existing property can trigger an adjustment to the assessed value of the property.

-The real property tax due for any property can be calculated by multiplying the assessed value of the property by the real property tax rate for the county in which the property is located.
-In San Francisco, the tax rate for fiscal year 2013–14 is 1.188 percent — but note that it may change year to year.
+Like we mentioned above, the real property tax due for any property can be calculated by multiplying the assessed value of the property by the real property tax rate for the county in which the property is located.
+The San Francisco property tax rate for fiscal year 2019-20 is 1.188 percent — but note that it may change year to year.
 You can view and print your current property tax statements or view past payment history by visiting the Property Tax Payment Portal.

 After change of ownership, a supplemental tax bill may be issued to collect taxes owing for the current tax year based on the difference between the previous and the new assessed values of the real property.
 The seller is responsible for the payment of taxes due prior to close of escrow and the buyer is responsible for the payment of taxes due after close of escrow, including any supplemental tax bill(s).

 Since the assessed value of real property cannot exceed the fair market value, State law provides a way to challenge the assessed value when the market value declines.
 For questions regarding ad valorem taxes, buyers and sellers should contact the county assessor’s office at 415-554-5596, visit the assessor’s office website, and/or discuss the situation with a qualified real estate or tax attorney or certified public accountant.